-The video lesson demonstrate this in the key of A.
+Here’s a video lesson that demonstrates this exact concept, in the key of A.

-Here’s the video lesson demonstrating how you practice the A shape.
-When you can do it, take it around the cycle of 4th, thats: A – D – G – C – F – Bb – Eb – Ab – Db – Gb – B and E.
+Here’s the video lesson demonstrating how you practise the A shape.
+When you can do it, take it around the cycle of 4th, that’s A – D – G – C – F – Bb – Eb – Ab – Db – Gb – B and E.

 The D shaped Ionian mode is difficult to phrase with below the root note.
-As with most D shapes it makes more sense to slide down to the E shape if you want to play below the root.
+As with most D shapes, it may make more sense to move down to the E shape if you want to play below the root.

-This will enforce the connection between your ear, the interval number and chord number.
+This will enforce the connection between your ear and the interval.

-The G shaped Ionian mode should not be confused with the Em shaped Aeolian mode, focus on the intervals and practice extensively.
+The G shaped Ionian mode should not be confused with the Em shaped Aeolian mode, focus on the intervals and practise extensively.

-If you have been practicing all other modes you may be able to see how they all can be found in the Ionian G shape.
+If you have been practising all other modes you may be able to see how they all can be found in the Ionian G shape.
 Like this: